Feng-Jay/JavaRefactor/README.md

 ## Usage

 This project is build by maven and has been tested on Java11.
-You can import it directly import it to your IDE (IDEA, Eclipse...), or directly use the [Jar file](https://github.com/Feng-Jay/JavaRefactor/blob/master/out/artifacts/JavaRefactor_jar/JavaRefactor.jar) like:
+You can import it directly into your IDE (IDEA, Eclipse...), or directly use the [Jar file](https://github.com/Feng-Jay/JavaRefactor/blob/master/out/artifacts/JavaRefactor_jar/JavaRefactor.jar) like:

 ```bash
 java -jar JavaRefactor.jar path/to/the/target/javafile.java path/to/the/transformed/result.java